SMILELab-FL/FedLab/README.md

 ## Dive into FL

-We provide a repo for FL beginners and researchers to have better FL learning resource: [Dive-into-Federated-Learning](https://github.com/SMILELab-FL/Dive-into-Federated-Learning).
+We will keep collecting FL resources and provide a repo for FL beginners and researchers: [Dive-into-Federated-Learning](https://github.com/SMILELab-FL/Dive-into-Federated-Learning).

-__Main contents:__

-- Tutorials
-- Survey
-- Frameworks
-- Benchmarks
-- FL + Semi-supervised Learning
-- FL + HPC
-- Blogs
-- Awesome List

 ## Contribution